 It focuses on the issues faced by young people today, such as cyber bullying and substance misuse, and teaches how to promote protective factors and good parenting.

-This two day course costs £300 and includes lunch – you will receive an invoice following confirmation of your place on the programme.
+This two day course costs £320 and includes lunch.
 Everyone who completes the course receives a Youth MHFA Manual to refer to whenever they need it, and a certificate to say they are a Youth Mental Health First Aider.

 Places are limited so please book early to avoid disappointment.